TID-Lab/aggie/testing.md

 8. Add the reports to that incident [incident column updates]
 9. Go to `/incidents` [in `Title` column incident shows correct number of reports]
+10. View the incident you have just created [incident shows the 3 reports that were added]
+11. Flag one report in the incident view page [the report is flagged]
-10. Click `Create Incident` [modal appears]
+12. Click `Create Incident` [modal appears]
-11. Begin typing `mac` in the location field [locations starting with `mac` should be suggested]
+13. Begin typing `mac` in the location field [locations starting with `mac` should be suggested]
-12. Pick a a location, enter a title and save the incident [incident is saved successfully]
+14. Pick a a location, enter a title and save the incident [incident is saved successfully]

 Users and emails
 ----------------